 The best paint for the final finish of your melamine surface is a satin or semi-gloss paint.
 If you’re painting a high-touch area like a countertop, glossy paint may have a sticky consistency and will attract more dirt and grease, even after drying.

 When painting the surface, paint with the grain and use your paint sparingly.
 You can always add more coats if necessary, and it’s better to apply too little than too much.
 Applying a coat that’s too thick could cause sticky areas and an uneven coat.

 While it’s entirely possible to paint your melamine countertops or cabinets yourself, it’s quite a bit of work and isn’t easy to do properly.
-If you’re not comfortable doing such a big job in a high-traffic area like the kitchen, Five Star Painting can paint your melamine surfaces for much less than the cost of replacing them.
+If you’re not comfortable doing such a big job in a high-traffic area like the kitchen, Five Star Painting can paint or refinish your melamine surfaces for much less than the cost of replacing them.
 Schedule a free estimate today to find out just how easy it can be!